 - Blood chemistry

 - Cytology (analysis of skin cells)

 - Fungal cultures

 Beyond our labs, our animal hospitals also feature imaging technology to see beneath the surface and examine your pet’s internal structure.
 We offer digital X-rays and ultrasound at all of our locations, however, only Merritt Island has the ability to perform an Echocardiogram.
 All of our imaging is non-invasive and typically requires no sedation, however, some pets with anxiety may need a gentle anesthetic.

 Learn a bit more about each piece of equipment:

 Digital X-rays create an even sharper image than their traditional predecessor and use significantly less radiation, too!
 The image is taken like a camera shot and takes hardly any time to process.
 Within a few moments, we have a complete, detailed image of your pet’s internal structure.
 We use X-rays to examine broken bones, the abdominal cavity, vital organs, and more!

 Ultrasonography differs from X-rays in that it uses sound waves to create a live image.
 With ultrasound, we can see your pet’s organs, joints, and tissue all in motion and can, therefore, get a better idea of how they are all functioning on a daily basis.
 Ultrasound is helpful in locating a foreign object, examining internal organs and cysts and tumors, as well as assessing joint mobility.

 An echocardiogram, or Echo, is a specific type of ultrasound for the heart and associated large blood vessels.
 Echo gives us a direct look at the anatomy and function of the heart.
-We can evaluate blood flow through heart valves and recognize any issues with either.
-We use echocardiograms to diagnose any heart diseases such as valve abnormalities, heart dilation, congenital diseases, and much more.
+We can evaluate blood flow through the heart valves and recognize any issues with either.
+We use echocardiograms to diagnose any heart disease such as valve abnormalities, heart dilation, congenital diseases, and much more.